boscoh/uniprot/readme.md

     for l in open('cache.0.txt'):
       print l

+### Sorting seqids to find a good representative

+Sometimes you will have a bunch of seqids that are related.
+For further analysis, you might just want pick the best one with the most useful uniprot information - for instance, the one that is the longest and that has also been reviewed (manually curated).

+A function `sort_seqids_by_uniprot` does just that.
+Let's say we have `uniprot_seqids` and `uniprot_data` from before.
+Then to find the most useful representative:

+    sorted_seqids = uniprot.sort_seqids_by_uniprot(uniprot_seqids, uniprot_data)
+    best_seqid = sorted_seqids[0]

 ### Extracting isoform sequences

 The Uniprot metadata contains information for the known isoforms of a protein, but this is expressed rather awkwardly as VAR_SEQ entries.
 Here is a function that reconstructs the isoform sequences from the raw metadata text: